rsmmr/hilti/doc/binpac/intro.rst

     - The language still lacks many basic features, including data types and operators.
-It's generally rather easy to add them (in particular if HILTI already has the corresponding support), the current set is simply driven by what's been needed so far.
+It's generally rather easy to add them (in particular if HILTI already has the corresponding support); the current set is simply driven by what's been needed so far.

 If you find any problems---including bugs, missing features, and